2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 This book is built in a way that allows everyone to have the book in their own favourite programming language, as long as the listings for such language are available.
 LaTeX will take care of the highlighting.

-If you want to add a new programming language, navigate to the `listings` folder, copy the `pseudocode` folder (or any other code folder you want) and name it with your language's name - [check here for the languages supported by the plugin used](https://en.wikibooks.org/wiki/LaTeX/Source_Code_Listings#Supported_languages).
+If you want to add a new programming language, navigate to the `listings` folder, copy the `pseudocode` folder (or any other code folder you want) and name it with your language's name.
+The languages that feature syntax highlighting are the ones supported by [skylighting](https://github.com/jgm/skylighting).

 The only thing left to do is translating all the pseudo-code listings into your favourite programming language.